justinborromeo/chest-radiology-ai/README.md

 ## Results

-Results for each iteration of the model can be found in their respective directory.
+Results for each iteration of the models can be found in their respective directories.

 ## Relevant Resources